dcf-clab/containerlab-workshop-ch-uni/20-askai/README.md

 ```
 Example questions:
 ```
-A:admin@srl1# askai how can I configure ospf ?
+A:admin@spine# askai how can I configure ospf ?
 To configure OSPF on SR Linux, you need to set up the following minimal parameters:

 1. Set the OSPF version to either OSPF version 2 or version 3.
 If you're configuring OSPFv3, you must also specify the address family to be used, either IPv4 or IPv6.